 If you want to go deeper than this article allows — including which smaller temples in the Yanaka cluster are worth the detour — see our dedicated route guide: Yanaka Temples Tokyo Walk — A Half-Day Route for Slow Travelers.

-Also in the Yanaka area: Nezu Shrine: the hidden torii tunnel that rivals Fushimi Inari — a 10-minute walk from Yanaka Cemetery, it is one of the few Edo-period shrine compounds still standing intact in Tokyo, with a serpentine tunnel of over 3,000 red torii that is almost always quiet on weekday mornings.
+Also in the Yanaka area: Nezu Shrine: the hidden torii tunnel that recalls Fushimi Inari — a 10-minute walk from Yanaka Cemetery, it is one of the few Edo-period shrine compounds still standing intact in Tokyo, with a serpentine tunnel of several hundred small red torii that is almost always quiet on weekday mornings.

 If you'd rather walk Yanaka with a guide who grew up nearby, a neighborhood walking tour covers the temple circuit and the stories behind each one in about three hours.
 Browse Yanaka and Tokyo temple walking tours on GetYourGuide — English-language options available.